marksowell/nmap-tailwind-xsl/README.md

 ### Features
 - **Modern UI**: Styled with Tailwind CSS for a cleaner and more responsive layout.
 - **Interactive Data**: Includes DataTables for easy sorting and pagination of Nmap scan results.
-- **Online Hosts**: Only displays hosts with open ports for a focused scan summary.
+- **Scan Report**: Only displays hosts with open ports for a focused scan summary.
-- **Clear Section Navigation**: Accessible navigation links for "Online Hosts" and "Open Services".
+- **Clear Section Navigation**: Accessible navigation links for "Hosts" and "Services".
 - **Dark Mode**: Toggle between light and dark mode comfortable viewing experience.

 ## Installation